Charles Kay Ogden: Advocacy for Basic English

 From 1925 until his death in 1957, the advocacy of Basic English became Ogden's primary activity.
 Basic English is an auxiliary international language of 850 words comprising a system that covers everything necessary for day-to-day purposes.
 These 850 words, together with its five combinatory rules, were designed to do the work of some 20,000 English words, which appealed to many of the leading communications philosophers and theorists of the time, including Otto Neurath and Willard C. Brinton.
 To promote Basic English, Ogden in 1927 founded the Orthological Institute, from orthology, the abstract term he proposed for its work (see orthoepeia).
 Its headquarters were on King's Parade in Cambridge.
 From 1928 to 1930 Ogden set out his developing ideas on Basic English and Jeremy Bentham in Psyche.

 In 1929 the Orthological Institute published a recording by James Joyce of a passage from a draft of Finnegans Wake.
 In summer of that year Tales Told of Shem and Shaun had been published, an extract from the work as it then stood, and Ogden had been asked to supply an introduction.
 When Joyce was in London in August, Ogden approached him to do a reading for a recording.
 In 1932 Ogden published a translation of the Finnegans Wake passage into Basic English.

 By 1943 the Institute had moved to Gordon Square in London.

 Ogden was also a consultant with the International Auxiliary Language Association, which presented Interlingua in 1951.
-He furthermore was the editor for Kenneth Searight's book Sona (constructed language).
+He furthermore was the editor for Kenneth Searight's book Sona.